National Trust properties offer famillies a great chance to delve into Australian history and culture. These are the best ones that we have found.

-Commissioned by Henri van de Velde in the 1930s, Danish horticulturalist and landscaper, Paul Sorenson, was selected to design and create the Everglades due to his enormous talent and sensitivity to the site’s natural atmosphere.
+Henri van de Velde commissioned Danish horticulturalist and landscaper, Paul Sorenson to design and create the Everglades in the 1930s.
+Sorenson had a reputation for enormous talent and sensitivity to the natural environment.
 The cooler climate of the Blue Mountains supported the European-style design and allowed imported flora to be integrated with native Australian flora.
 This combination of plants and the landscaping design were reminiscent of European gardens, but with a slice of Australia fitted seamlessly into place, the result was astoundingly beautiful and appealing to the wealthy patrons of the area.

 Spend hours roaming the gardens, absorb the astonishingly beautiful views and soak up the tranquillity and peacefulness offered by perfectly maintained yet strikingly natural landscaping.
 Explore the grounds with the family and experience the serenity of art painting and photography, or relax in one of the tea rooms set in a bygone era.

 5. Old Government House, Parramatta, NSW

 Housing seven decades of former-Governors, Old Government House is one of 11 historic places that form the World Heritage Australian Convict Sites.
 A stunning, two- storey building on the Parramatta River, Old Government House vividly embodies the fashions and styles of 1821.